 Etaf Rum was born and raised in Brooklyn, New York, by Palestinian immigrants.
 She has a masters in American and British Literature as well as undergraduate degrees in philosophy and English composition.
 She teaches college English and literature in North Carolina, where she lives with her two children.
 Etaf also runs the Instagram account @booksandbeans, which has over 160,000 followers, and is a Book of the Month Club Ambassador.
 Her favorite author is Sylvia Plath.
 A Woman Is No Man, which will be published by Harper in February 2019, is her first novel.

 Robert Sabuda is internationally acclaimed for his stunning pop-up books, including Ten Horse Farm, The Christmas Story, and the best-selling Encyclopedia Prehistorica and Encyclopedia Mythologica series, created with Matthew Reinhart.
 His upcoming Believe: A Pop-Up Book of Possibilities will be published by Candlewick Press in April 2019.
-Robert lives in New York City.
+He lives in New York City.

 Tammi Sauer is the author of But the Bear Came Back, Caring for Your Lion, Chicken Dance, Bawk and Roll, Cowboy Camp, Mary Had a Little Glam, Your Alien Returns, and Your Alien, which earned starred reviews from Publishers Weekly and Kirkus.
 Her upcoming A Little Chicken will be published by Sterling Children's Books in March 2019.
 She is an active blogger (tammisauer.com) and highly involved in the children's writer community.
-Her local indie bookstore, Best of Books, in Edmond, OK, has named July 9 Tammi Sauer Day.
+Her local indie bookstore, Best of Books, in Edmond, Oklahoma, has named July 9 Tammi Sauer Day.
 She has worked as a teacher and library media specialist and now lives in Oklahoma with her husband and their two children.
 Follow her on Twitter at @SauerTammi.

 Stephen Savage is an award-winning children’s book author and illustrator whose accolades include a New York Times Best Illustrated Book (Polar Bear Night) and a Geisel Honor (Supertruck).
 His picture book Polar Bear Night was a New York Times bestseller.
 His upcoming The Babysitter From Another Planet will be published by Neal Porter Books in February 2019.
 He teaches at the School of Visual Arts and lives in Brooklyn, New York.